 - Limit the amount of public internet access to cut back on requests for IT help.
 How does this work?
 By putting caps on the amount of bandwidth being used and connections being made, you reduce lag time and calls for IT support.

 - Web-based resource lookup technologies simply don’t support that archaic hardware and legacy software anymore.
-With next-generation library technology like touchscreen, scan-to-mobile book scanners and high-level, high-security scanning software, students and patrons create searchable PDFs to find the exact information they need instantaneously.
+With next-generation library technology like easy-to-use, scan-to-mobile book scanners and high-level, high-security book scanning software, students and patrons create searchable PDFs to find the exact information they need instantaneously.
 But these book scanning solutions don’t end at searchable PDFs:

 - Newer hardware uses much less energy than the old, clunky equipment.
 This is thanks to the tag-team effort of ever-advancing technology and the growing trend toward conscientious engineering and lean design.